 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 Spotlight: After a ton of research, I am now using essential oils from Spark Naturals for wellness purposes.
-There are a lot reasons one of which is their commitment to both quality and value.I recommend the health and wellness kit which includes all of my favorites.
-Be sure to use the discount code “BACKDOORSURVIVAL” to receive a 10% discount.
+There are a lot reasons one of which is their commitment to both quality and value.